ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 Both MissionPlanner and MAVProxy support the global SRTM database for terrain data.
 The ArduPilot SRTM server used by MAVProxy and Mission Planner has 100m grid spacing.
 Unless the ground control station uses a different server with closer spacing, setting the :ref:`TERRAIN_SPACING <TERRAIN_SPACING>` parameter lower than 100m provides no better resolution, and only consumes more space on the SD card.

-Terrain Data is downloaded any time you save or connect with a loaded mission with these ground stations, or, if flying, the autopilot will request data if its flying into an area not already downloaded, assuming the ground station can provide it.
+Terrain Data is downloaded any time you save or connect with a loaded mission with these ground stations, or, if flying, the autopilot will request data if it's flying into an area not already downloaded, assuming the ground station can provide it.
 Usually an internet connection is required by the ground station.

 .. warning:: While the autopilot will request the terrain data around waypoints and home location, if it is not connected to a GCS that can supply enroute tiles, the autopilot just interpolates between waypoint's terrain elevation.
 See below:
 .. image:: ../../../images/terrain-warning.jpg